March 16 – 17, 2022

 1. Hear the Megillah

 Head to your synagogue to hear the whole Megillah.
 The Megillah, a.k.a.
-“The Book of Esther,” is the scroll that tells the Purim story.
+“The Book of Esther,” is the scroll that tels the Purim story.
 Listen to the public reading twice: once on Purim night, and again on Purim day.
-This year, that’s Thursday night, Feb 25 and Friday Feb 26, 2021.
+This year, that’s Wednesday night, March 16 and Thursday March 17, 2022.
 Pay attention—it is crucial to hear every word.

 When Haman’s name is mentioned (Chabad custom is that this is only when it is accompanied with a title), you can twirl graggers (noisemakers) or stamp your feet to eradicate his evil name.
 Tell your kids that Purim is the only time when it’s a mitzvah to make noise!